gsoft-inc/wl-squide/docs/getting-started/default.md

 Module Federation comes with a few manageable limitations that are important to consider when architecting your distributed application:

-- A [shared dependency](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) cannot be tree-shaken.
-Since remote modules are loaded at runtime, [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) cannot infer which parts of a shared dependency will be used by the application modules.
+- A [shared dependency](https://module-federation.io/configure/shared.html) cannot be tree-shaken.
+Since remote modules are loaded at runtime, module federation cannot infer which parts of a shared dependency will be used by the application modules.
 Therefore, tree-shaking is disabled for shared dependencies.

-- Module Federation does not support [React Fast Refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin).
-However, it does support [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).

-> These limitations are not specific to Squide, they are specific to Module Federation.
+- Updating a [shared dependency](https://module-federation.io/configure/shared.html) to a new major version is not always straightforward and may result in complex deployment processes.

 ## Create your project